-This challenge is most severe for vocational skills like pipefitting, welding, drilling and operation and repair of heavy equipment - all in demand in the sector.
-It is estimated that over 60% of employment opportunities in emerging petroleum sector are expected to require vocational and technical training.
-Kenya has 978 accredited technical and vocational education and training institutions, but the courses offered are not aligned with industry standards.
-For instance, it has recently emerged that Kenya has to employ expatriate labour for welding of oil pipelines because locals are not adequately trained.
-Other challenges include outdated training curricula, inadequate facilities to cater for the large number of students who wish to undertake the vocational programmes and a low quality of teaching staff.
+petroleum sector are expected to require vocational and technical training.22 Kenya has 978 accredited technical and vocational education and training institutions (as at 29 May 2018), but the courses offered are not aligned with industry standards.23 For instance, it has recently emerged that Kenya has to employ expatriate labour for welding of oil pipelines because locals are not adequately trained.24 Other challenges include outdated training curricula, inadequate facilities to cater for the large number of students who wish to undertake the vocational programmes and a low quality of teaching staff.

-2.2.3.
-Underdeveloped Local Supply Chain and Infrastructure
+2.2.3 Underdeveloped Local Supply Chain and Infrastructure

-Regarding local supply, the quality of locally manufactured or available goods and services, comparable to their high costs, negatively affect their uptake by oil companies.
-This may continue being a thorny issue in the sector if segments of the manufacturing sector are not keen on improving technology to keep up with competitiveness in terms of quality and design variety.
+Regarding local supply, the quality of locally manufactured or available goods and services, comparable to their high costs, negatively affect their uptake by oil companies.25 This may continue being a thorny issue in the sector if segments of the manufacturing sector are not keen on improving technology to keep up with competitiveness in terms of quality and design variety.26

-Thus, more needs to be done in terms of policy development to create an enabling environment for local supplier capacity development.
-This requires a coordinated effort by industry, government and development organisations.
+Thus, more needs to be done in relation to policy development to create an enabling environment for local supplier capacity development.
+This requires a collaborative effort by industry, government and development organisations.

-2.2.4.
-Information Asymmetry
+2.2.4 Information Asymmetry

 Information asymmetry is a serious challenge in the sector especially regarding the foreign investors' needs and the goods and services locally available in Kenya.
-With this in mind, it remains uncertain how investors' needs and the local supplier capacity were quantified when designing the quotas envisaged under the Petroleum (Local Content) Regulations, 2014 without proper baseline data.
+With this in mind, it remains uncertain how investors' needs and the local supplier capacity were quantified when designing the quotas envisaged under the Petroleum (Local Content) Regulations, 2014 (above) without proper baseline data.